Move In Guide

 Resident Assistants (RAs)

-There is an RA on each residence hall floor and two per each apartment building.
+There is an RA on each residence hall floor and one Senior RA per each apartment building.
 RAs are UCCS students who have completed at least one semester.
 While RAs are present to ensure housing policies are upheld, they're also a great resource right on your floor.
 Please don't hesitate to reach out to your RA if you're missing your dog (and maybe your parents), struggling in a class, or if you have news to celebrate!
 Upon move-in, RAs will share information for a GroupMe for everyone to join or other ways to connect with them and your floormates.
 Your RA's room will be easily identifiable on the floor.

 RAs share on-call responsibilities 5pm-8am weekdays, weekends, and holidays.
 There is always an RA on call for lockouts, maintenance issues, emergencies, and more.